Gr\"obner-Shirshov bases for the Coxeter groups of the types $G_2,F_4,E_6,E_7$ and $E_8$: Abstract

 \section{Abstract}

-The author is mainly interest in the Gr\"{o}bner-Shirshov bases of finite Coxeter groups.
 It is known that the finite Coxeter groups are classified in terms of Coxeter-Dynkin diagrams.
-Under the fixed order, it is worth mention that the presentation of group determines the Gr\"{o}bner-Shirshov bases of group.
-In this paper, the author rearranges the generators, marks them on Coxeter-Dynkin diagrams, and gets a simple presentation of the Gr\"{o}bner-Shirshov bases for Coxeter groups of types $G_2, F_4, E_6$ and $E_7$.
-This article also gives the Gr\"{o}bner-Shirshov basis of Coxeter group of type $E_8$.
+The authors are mainly interest in the Gr\"{o}bner-Shirshov bases of finite Coxeter groups.
+In this paper, the authors obtain the Gr\"{o}bner-Shirshov basis for Coxeter group of type $E_8$, while giving simpler Gr\"{o}bner-Shirshov bases for the Coxeter groups of the types $E_6,E_7$.
+The new presentations of $E_n, n=6,7,8$ which are given in this paper has enormous effects in reducing the amount of calculation.